- Drug Interactions

 clopidogrel bisulfate (Plavix)Plavix (clopidogrel bisulfate) is an antiplatelet drug prescribed for the prevention of heart attacks and strokes in high risk individuals.
 Review side effects, drug interactions, warnings and precautions, and pregnancy information prior to taking this or any medication.

-Lovenox (enoxaparin) is a medication prescribed for preventing deep vein thrombosis (DVT) and pulmonary embolism after surgeries such as abdominal, hip or knee replacement, and in patients with reduced mobility due to illness.
-Lovenox is also prescribed to prevent a second heart attack and related complications after a heart attack, and for preventing blood clots in arterial stents.
-Side effects include
+enoxaparinEnoxaparin (Lovenox) is a medication prescribed for preventing deep vein thrombosis (DVT) and pulmonary embolism after surgeries such as abdominal, hip or knee replacement, and in patients with reduced mobility due to illness.
+Enoxaparin is also prescribed to prevent a second heart attack and related complications after a heart attack, and for preventing blood clots in arterial stents.
+Side effects include fluid retention, nausea, bleeding, local injection site reaction, mild local irritation, and fever.

 Benefits of TurmericThe yellow-orange spice turmeric may be trendy with the wellness crowd.
 But is it truly a super food?
 Here's what it can -- and can't -- do for your health.